Navid200/xDrip/docs/Hard-Reset.md

 This opens a form mainly showing a numeric pad.
 At the bottom right corner, long press on the microphone symbol.
 ![](./images/treatment-menu.png)

 A keyboard will appear.
-Type "Hard Reset Transmitter" without the quotes.
+Type and enter `Hard Reset Transmitter`.
 You will see a message confirming the attempt will be made.
+Do not exit xDrip.
+The command still needs to be sent to the transmitter.

 Monitor the system status page.
-It will take several read cycles (5 minutes each) for the messages in the queue to clear.
+It will take a read cycle ( up to 5 minutes) for the command to be submitted to the transmitter.
-You may see a message warning that hard reset may have failed.
+You will see a warning that hard reset may have failed.
-Restart the phone.
+Either restart the phone, or force stop xDrip and then, start it again.
+Delete the transmitter from the list of previously connected Bluetooth devices from your Android settings.

+If/when you intend to use the transmitter, after a reset, you will need to activate it again as if you were using a brand new transmitter for the very first time.